 Working on a future set of varicose veins, perspiration trickled down cramping legs to saturated socks.
 Sweat-filled-gloves flicked endless beads of moisture from her sweat-rashed brow.

-This her latest summer job.
-Not the worst she’d done.
-But it was in her top three.
+This was her latest summer job.
+Not the worst she’d done, but it was in her top three.

 The shed was a pressure cooker.
-Its corrugated doors were wide open to view the red dust swirl.
-It was only a teaser for the scant breeze that dared enter to brush dirt against slickened skin peeking from sticky clothing.
+Its corrugated doors were wide open to view the red dust swirl, a tease to the scarce breeze that dared enter to brush against slickened skin below sticky clothing.

-She glanced at the other women, the regulars.
-The floor manager, with her flashy jewellery poking out beyond her gloves, nattered endlessly over her next shopping expedition.
+She glanced at the other women.
+The floor manager, with her flashy jewellery, nattered endlessly about her next shopping expedition.
 The older ladies spoke of the Queen’s birthday celebrations and the dying art of millinery.
 Food-talk was consistent, peppered with that dreaded adult word Diet.

-And that was the summer she learnt to appreciate the word ‘silence’.
+And that was the summer she learned to appreciate the word ‘silence’.